jwkern/rovibEmSpec_Python/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 GENERAL DESCRIPTION:
-This Python script creates the rovibrational spectrum of 12CO assuming the geometry of a rotating disk (i.e. a protoplanetary disk).
+This Python script creates the rovibrational emission spectrum of 12CO assuming the geometry of a rotating disk (i.e. a protoplanetary disk).

 ___________________________________________________________________________________________________________________________________________________________________
 DATA DESCRIPTION: